 - Outdoor programming to experience the Adirondack Mountain wilderness

-- Winter schedule, asynchronous teaching, and technology platform to support travel
+- Winter schedule, academic tutors at camps, and technology platform to support travel and academics

-- Strength and conditioning coach and on-site technician and tuning facility with a Winterstieger machine
+- Strength and conditioning coaches and on-site technician and tuning facility with a Wintersteiger machine

 - College counseling and placement to select schools for skiing

-- Student and alumni achievements at the top level of sport to professional careers
+- Student and alumni achievements at the top level of the sport

 Olympic Experienced Leadership

 Northwood's Director of Skiing, Tommy Biesemeyer, joined Northwood after a storied 12-year professional racing career, highlighted by representing Team USA at the 2018 Olympics.
 A resident of Keene, New York, and known within the ski community as "B.Z.," Biesemeyer began skiing at the age of three and had his first race at age seven when he joined the NYSEF program at Whiteface Mountain.
 At 12, Biesemeyer competed in J3 and J4 races but always had sights set on the U.S. Ski Team.
 A victory at the '03 Junior Olympics started him down that path, and he then made his World Cup debut in 2010 and the Olympic Team in 2018.